Mark Menzies: Parliamentary career

-Menzies campaigned for the liberalisation of Sunday Trading legislation.
+He campaigned for the liberalisation of Sunday Trading legislation.
 He brought forward a Bill which sought to allow local authorities to vary Sunday trading restrictions in their jurisdiction contemporaneously to large national events.
 More specifically, he argued that the retail sector should be able to take advantage of any extra revenues generated by the Olympics in London 2012.
 In line with Menzies' interest in defence, he is a member of the Armed Forces Parliamentary Scheme.
 Menzies was a member of the Scottish Affairs Select Committee for a time in 2010 before his appointment as a Parliamentary Private Secretary.
 His website states that his main political priorities include "UK energy security, changing the planning system to empower local communities and limit inappropriate development and ensuring a vibrant future for the defence industry within the UK".

-In March 2014, Menzies resigned as Parliamentary Private Secretary to Alan Duncan, then the International Development Minister, after a report in the Sunday Mirror that Menzies had paid a Brazilian male escort for sex and asked him to supply the illegal drug methedrone.
-Menzies said a number of the claims were "untrue".

 Menzies was opposed to Brexit prior to the 2016 EU membership referendum.

 In August 2019 he called for an end to fracking for shale gas in the Fylde, following an earth tremor measuring 2.9MI on the Richter Scale.
 He said: "Throughout my time as the Member of Parliament for Fylde I have called for stringent and robust regulation of the shale gas industry to ensure the safety of local residents...
 It is now clear that hydraulic fracturing is not suitable for Fylde or the people of Fylde and I will be writing to Ministers and the Oil and Gas Authority to call for full cessation of the shale gas industry operating on the Fylde Coast."

 Menzies was reelected in the December 2019 general election.
 In the October 2022 Conservative Party leadership election, Menzies supported Rishi Sunak.

+2014 allegations in the Sunday Mirror

+In March 2014, Menzies resigned as Parliamentary Private Secretary to Alan Duncan, then the International Development Minister, after a report in the Sunday Mirror that Menzies had paid a Brazilian male escort for sex and asked him to supply mephedrone, a Class B drug banned in Britain in 2010.
+Menzies said a number of the claims were "untrue".

-Police investigation
+2017 police investigation

-Menzies was questioned by police over allegations he fed alcohol to a dog and had a brawl with a friend in August 2015.
+In 2017 it was reported that Menzies had been questioned by police over allegations he fed alcohol to a dog and had a brawl with a friend.
+A spokesman for Thames Valley Police said: "Thames Valley police officers responded to a report of an incident in Langford, Oxfordshire, on 6 August 2015."
 The dog had emergency veterinary treatment for "intoxication" and "poisoning".
 Menzies was not charged and strongly denied any wrongdoing.
-Menzies said his friend had attacked him and stated the police dropped their investigation into him after he showed them pictures of his friend plying the dog with alcoholic drinks.
+Menzies said his friend had attacked him and stated that the police had dropped their investigation after he showed them pictures of his friend plying the dog with alcoholic drinks.